annikulin/brainfuck-compiler/README.md

 ## Overview

-Brainfuck compiler that can execute Brainfuck programs in Java and transpile them to JavaScript.
+Brainfuck compiler that executes Brainfuck code in Java and transpiles it to JavaScript.

 The following phases of the compiler are supported:
 1. Lexical Analysis (Tokenization).
 The text of the program is broken up into `Token`s and kept inside of a computer’s memory;